Fake Borromean rings

-On a fountain of the Castello Sforzesco in Milan, we can see this coat-of-arms.
-It should represent Borromean rings, but it has some crossings switched, so that the resulting knot is different.
-See the interactive animation Borromean and non-Borromean rings to understand the difference.
+On the fountain of the Castello Sforzesco in Milan, there's a coat-of-arms that should represent Borromean rings; instead, some crossings have been switched so that the resulting knot is different.
+To better understand the difference, see the interactive animation Borromean and non-Borromean rings.

-From the point of view of symmetry, it is a cyclic rosette of type C3.
+From the point of view of symmetry, it is a rosette of type C3.

 foto di Paola Cereda